The Community Cat Project (CCP) is for feral (wild) or shy stray cats in the following counties and cities within these counties:

 Anyone caring for a feral unowned cat or cats in these areas who wants to stop cat overpopulation while allowing the existing cats to live out their lives may participate in our program, which includes:

-- free feral cat spay/neuter clinics, which are offered several times a year
+- free community cat spay/neuter clinics, which are offered several times a year

 - subsidized spay/neuter certificate program, which runs year-round